RamOchoa-HES/HyperCode/README.md

 - Please use reginaadmin as username and regina1805 as password to log in and see content

+#### Sprint 2 Review

+We sent video for rehearsal and sprint review to teaching staff via Slack.

 #### Product Owner Final Notes

 Most of what needed to be done by the product owner is documented in these slide decks of his presentation. https://docs.google.com/presentation/d/1PUv56sfzb3jxAck7OphXHVCyen8PToEUKfHB2p-8Sxc/edit#slide=id.p